redwoodjs/learn.redwoodjs.com/docs/tutorial/routing-params.md

 }
 ```

 And there we go!
 We should be able to move back and forth between the homepage and the detail page.
+If you've only got one blog post then the homepage and single-article page will be identical!
+Head to the posts admin and create a couple more, won't you?

 ![Article page showing an article](https://user-images.githubusercontent.com/300/146101296-f1d43812-45df-4f1e-a3da-4f6a085bfc08.png)